aureliowozhiak/scrapper-airflow-docker/README.md

     docker run -it -p 8080:8080 airflow_dev airflow webserver
     ```

-    This will start the container in the background and map port 8080 from the container to port 8080 on your EC2 instance.
+    This will start the container in the background and map port 8080 from the container to port 8080.

 ## Step 3: Access the Apache Airflow Web UI

-1. After the container has started, you can access the Apache Airflow Web UI in your web browser by entering your EC2 instance's IP and port 8080.
+1. After the container has started, you can access the Apache Airflow Web UI in your web browser port 8080.
 Use the following format:

     ```
     http://<your_ec2_ip>:8080/